AdelsteinJillTPF/wildlife-wrangler/User's Guide.md

   4. When the nominal coordinate precision is larger than the approximated buffer radius, the radius is replaced with the precision.
 When "coordinatePrecision" is greater than both of those values, it is used instead.

 In summary, mapping occurrence records involves approximating non-point geometries, and the relevant information is often not provided.
 However, the Wildlife Wrangler enables a user to customize approximations in broad strokes that are explicitly documented.
 Choices in filter and taxon concept parameters determine how records will be mapped.
+Approximations of locational uncertatinty can be fine tuned by adjusting relevant columns for individual records in the output .sqlite database.

+__Removing Duplicate Records__ -- Queries commonly include duplicates based on the latitude, longitude, and date fields.
+The user can opt to keep or exclude duplicates.
+If they choose to exclude them, a multi-step process is triggered to account for two major issues.
+One, the values of latitude and longitude for a record may have different numbers of digits to the right of the decimal (i.e., latitude has eight decimals but longitude has six).
+Two, not all records have the same number of digits to the right of the decimal for latitude and longitude (i.e., one record may have two for latitude and longitude while another has 12).
+The process used is as follows:
+  1. Latitude and longitude values of each record are truncated to the shorter of the two in cases where they differ.
+  2. If duplicates occur after that step, then the one with the largest individual count is kept, or the sorted first record if individual counts are the same.
+  3. Records are identified that are a duplicate of a record with higher precision (e.g. (10.123, -10.123) would be flagged as a duplicate of (10.1234, -10.1234)).
+  4. Duplicates are again removed.

 #### Detailed Instructions
 1. Copy "__report_TEMPLATE.ipynb__" to a location outside of the wrangler repo, say to your project directory.
 Rename the notebook document to whatever you like.